-- Peptic Ulcer Disease:
+- o Triple Therapy:

+- PPI twice daily.

+- Clarithromycin 500mg twice daily.

+- Amoxicillin 1gm twice daily ,OR, Metronidazole 500mg twice daily.

 - NSAID-associated ulcers:

 - PPIs promote ulcer healing despite continued NSAID use.

 - Also used to prevent ulcer complications of NSAIDs.

-- Rebleeding peptic ulcer:
+- o Rebleeding peptic ulcer:

 - Oral or IV.

 - High pH may enhance coagulation and platelet aggregation.

-General:

-Diarrhea, headache, abdominal pain, not teratogenic in animals, but not used in pregnancy.

-Reduction of cyanocobalamine absorption.
-Increased risk of GI and pulmonary infection.

-Vitamin B12 can help balance immune responses to better fight viral and bacterial infections

-Increased serum gastrin levels:

-Hyperplasia of ECL cells.

-Carcinoid tumors in rats.

-Increase proliferative rate of colonic mucosa.

-Chronic inflammation in gastric body.
-Atrophic gastritis and intestinal metaplasia.

-Gastritis is a general term for a group of conditions with one thing in common: Inflammation of the lining of the stomach.

-A change of cells to a form that does not normally occur in the tissue in which it is found
+Adverse Effects

+- General: Diarrhea, headache, abdominal pain, NOT teratogenic in animals, but NOT used in pregnancy. - Reduction of cyanocobalamine (vitamin B12) absorption. - Increased risk of GI and pulmonary infection as a result of vitamin B12 malabsorption (Vitamin B12 can help balance immune responses to better fight viral and bacterial infections), so vitamin B12 supplements should be given from time to time. - Increased serum gastrin levels: - o Hyperplasia of ECL cells. - o Carcinoid tumors in rats (NOT proven in humans). - o Increase proliferative rate of colonic mucosa (RARE). - Chronic inflammation in gastric body. - Atrophic gastritis and intestinal metaplasia.
+(Gastritis is a general term for a group of conditions with one thing in common: Inflammation of the lining of the stomach.
+A change of cells to a form that does not normally occur in the tissue in which it is found)